awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-tables.md

 ---------------------------------------+-------
 s3://awssampledbuswest2/tickit/spectrum/sales_partition/saledate=2008-01/ |  1616
 s3://awssampledbuswest2/tickit/spectrum/sales_partition/saledate=2008-02/ |  1444
-s3://awssampledbuswest2/tickit/spectrum/sales_partition/saledate=2008-02/ |  1444
+s3://awssampledbuswest2/tickit/spectrum/sales_partition/saledate=2008-03/ |  1644
 ```

 ## Partitioning Redshift Spectrum External Tables<a name="c-spectrum-external-tables-partitioning"></a>

-When you partition your data, you can restrict the amount of data Redshift Spectrum scans by filtering on the partition key\.
+When you partition your data, you can restrict the amount of data that Redshift Spectrum scans by filtering on the partition key\.
 You can partition your data by any key\.

 A common practice is to partition the data based on time\.
 For example, you might choose to partition by year, month, date, and hour\.
 If you have data coming from multiple sources, you might partition by a data source identifier and date\.

 The following procedure describes how to partition your data\.